Forget the promise of progress and understanding, for in the grim darkness of the far future there is only war.

 - Necromunda: A skirmish-level small unit combat set on the human Hive World of Necromunda, with mostly human factions fighting an underground gang-war.
 It is the Sci-Fi Counterpart to the Warhammer skirmish game Mordheim.

 - Gorkamorka: A skirmish-level game similar to Necromunda but featuring Ork gangs fighting for fortune and power, to dominate the other tribes and lead the Waaagh! offworld.
 Considered a less serious game than the others, due to the Orks' role as what passes for comic relief in the setting.

 - Warhammer 40,000: Kill Team: A skirmish-level game that uses the same models as the main game, with new rules to represent small units fighting each other in covert missions.

 - Black Crusade: The fourth in the series, this switches the focus from Imperial heroes onto dark villians working for the ruinous powers of Chaos.

 - Dark Heresy: Spiritual Successor to Inquisitor and noted for eight gruesome pages of critical hit charts.
+The game was created by Black Industries (GW's in-house RPG studio) but soon the rights were given to Fantasy Flight Games, which later created the Warhammer 40,000 Roleplay series.
 Narrative revolves around the Inquisition, corruption and conspiracy.